marcinjahn/gnome-quicksettings-audio-devices-renamer-extension/README.md

 <img src="https://raw.githubusercontent.com/marcinjahn/gnome-quicksettings-audio-devices-renamer-extension/8e9404e349a0cf6c235cf69394a6292c6eef4cae/img/get-it-on-ego.svg" height="100" alt="Get it on GNOME Extensions"/>
 </a>

-This is a Gnome Shell Extension that allows you to hide the devices that you do not need in the Quick Settings Audio Panel.
+This is a Gnome Shell Extension that allows you to rename the devices that you see in the Quick Settings Audio Panel.
 It supports both output and input devices.
-It makes it easier to switch fast between your audio devices when the panel is decluttered from the entries you're not going to ever choose anyway.
+It makes it easier to switch fast between your audio devices when their names are a bit less explicit, as it is by default.

+For example, instead of having "Speaker - Family 17h/19h HD Audio Controller" in the panel, you could simply have it as "Laptop Speakers", or whatever else you'd want to see there.

 ![Gnome Outputs in Quick Settings](./img/audio-panel.png)

 ## Configuration

-The shown/hidden devices may be configured via preferences window.
+The devices names may be configured via preferences window.

 ### Output Devices